ranguard/www-leo-cuckoo-org/root/opensource/index.md

 # Open source

 Open source work I currently do, or have done over the years.
-Mostly taking on roles that no one else wants! - be that sysadmin, editor or html code cleaner.
-Along with developing modules and submitting patches to other open source projects.
+Mostly taking on roles that no one else wants!
+Be that sysadmin, editor or html code cleaner, along with developing modules and submitting patches to other open source projects.

 - [My Github account](http://github.com/ranguard/)